Dinitrogen tetroxide: Power generation using N2O4

-The tendency of N_{2}O_{4} to reversibly break into NO_{2} has led to research into its use in advanced power generation systems as a so-called dissociating gas.
+The tendency of N2O4 to reversibly break into NO2 has led to research into its use in advanced power-generation systems as a dissociating gas.
 "Cool" dinitrogen tetroxide is compressed and heated, causing it to dissociate into nitrogen dioxide at half the molecular weight.
 This hot nitrogen dioxide is expanded through a turbine, cooling it and lowering the pressure, and then cooled further in a heat sink, causing it to recombine into nitrogen tetroxide at the original molecular weight.
 It is then much easier to compress to start the entire cycle again.
-Such dissociative gas Brayton cycles have the potential to considerably increase efficiencies of power conversion equipment.
+Such dissociative-gas Brayton cycles have the potential to considerably increase efficiencies of power-conversion equipment.

 The high molecular weight and smaller volumetric expansion ratio of nitrogen dioxide compared to steam allows the turbines to be more compact.

-N_{2}O_{4} was the main component of the "nitrin" working fluid in the decommissioned Pamir-630D portable nuclear reactor which operated from 1985 to 1987.
+N2O4 was the main component of the "nitrin" working fluid in the decommissioned Pamir-630D portable nuclear reactor, which operated from 1985 to 1987.